 - Scalable Actors

-Temporal provides full visibility into each Workflow's state.
+- Observability: Temporal tracks the entire event history of each Workflow's state.
 Contrast this with ad-hoc orchestration based on queues where getting a current status of each request is virtually impossible.

 Here are two real-world examples of Temporal-powered service orchestration scenarios: